Skip to main content

 (8) Work diligently and display proper conduct;

-(E) Violations of paragraph (D) of this rule shall be subject to the disciplinary procedures of the department as set forth in rules 5120-9-07 to 5120-9-08.1 of the Administrative Code.
-The correctional employee or responsible person to whom the inmate is released shall have the duty to immediately report to the managing officer of the institution any violations of paragraph (D) of this rule which they observe or have knowledge of.
-All persons other than a correctional employee to whom an inmate is released shall sign a written acknowledgment of this duty.
+(E) Violations of paragraph (D) of this rule are subject to the disciplinary procedures of the department as set forth in rules 5120-9-07 to 5120-9-08.1 of the Administrative Code.
+The correctional employee or responsible person to whom the inmate is released is responsible to immediately report to the managing officer of the institution any violations of paragraph (D) of this rule which they observe or have knowledge of.
+All persons other than a correctional employee to whom an inmate is released are required to sign a written acknowledgment of this duty.

-(F) The warden of the institution shall immediately notify, in writing, the director of rehabilitation and correction and the appropriate law enforcement agencies of any escape, walkaway, or failure of an inmate to return from a special labor release made pursuant to this rule.
+(F) The warden of the institution is responsible to immediately notify, in writing, the director of rehabilitation and correction and the appropriate law enforcement agencies of any escape, walkaway, or failure of an inmate to return from a special labor release made pursuant to this rule.

-(G) Prior to the approval of an inmate's application for special labor release pursuant to this rule, a form setting forth the provisions for release will be provided to the inmate who shall sign his or her understanding and agreement to abide by and be bound by those requirements.
+(G) Prior to the approval of an inmate's application for special labor release pursuant to this rule, a form setting forth the provisions for release will be provided to the inmate who will then sign his or her understanding and agreement to abide by and be bound by those requirements.

-(J) The WPAC shall serve as the screening committee for the special labor release program.
+(J) The WPAC is the screening committee for the special labor release program.
 Procedures used in the selection process shall be the same as in rule 5120-9-53 of the Administrative Code.

 Supplemental Information